miguelmota/hedgehog-unsafe/README.md

 Hedgehog vulnerability

-> Example of why the hedgehog app is currenty unsafe
+> Example of why the [hedgehog library](https://hedgehog.audius.co) is currenty unsafe

 Start example dapp (taken from the hedgehog homepage)